chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

     inputGradient[i] = if input[i] >= 0 then outputGradient[i] else 0.0:real(32);
 }
 ```
-The problem is that the compiler refuse to vectorize and unroll this loop.
-This was solved by seperating the loop into two section.
+The problem is that the compiler refused to vectorize and unroll this loop.
+This was solved by seperating the loop into two sections:
 ```Chapel
 for i in D {
     outputGradient[i] = if input[i] >= 0 then outputGradient[i] else 0.0:real(32);